-Scotland is home to more than a hundred distilleries.
-Among them, some of the world’s most prestigious producers of aged spirit.
-Amazingly, within this crowded landscape of legendary liquor, there exists a specific region prominent enough to distinguish itself as whisky island.
-This is Islay, a rugged, windswept terrain off the country’s southwestern coast that’s home to the boldest flavors in all of scotch making.
+Scotland is home to more than 100 distilleries.
+Among them, some of the world’s most prestigious producers of aged spirits.
+Amazingly, within this crowded landscape of legendary liquor, there exists a specific region prominent enough to distinguish itself as “whisky island.”
+This is Islay, a rugged, windswept terrain off the country’s southwestern coast that’s home to the boldest flavors in all of scotch-making.
 During the island’s 18th-century heyday, it was home to 23 distilleries.
-Today, that number stands at eight.
-(A ninth, Gartbreck Distillery, is slated to open later this year.)
+Today, that number stands at nine.
+(Another, Gartbreck Distillery, is in the works.)
 Regardless, with just 3,000 permanent residents, Islay remains, per capita, the most remarkable repository of hallowed drams in all the world.
-Here’s some help weaving it all together.
+Some help weaving it all together is in order.

 Power move: As one of the most remote distilleries in Islay, transportation is worth careful consideration.
 Scottish Routes is a local outfit that can mold a prolonged day of whisky tasting to your specific desires.

 Caol Ila is a workhorse, producing more than double the annual output of any other distillery on Islay.
-Traditionally much of that juice made its way into blended whisky on the mainland.
-Nowadays, the lighter single malt rolling of their lengthy, copper stills is in increasing demand—from connoisseurs and casual consumers, alike.
+Traditionally, much of that juice made its way into blended whisky on the mainland.
+Nowadays, the lighter single malt rolling off their lengthy, copper stills is in increasing demand—from connoisseurs and casual consumers alike.
 A lofty, glass-encased still-house exposes the mechanical innards, visible from the surrounding Islay Sound.
 The Premium Tasting & Tour is a 90-minute affair, concluding with a comprehensive sampling flight in the property’s historic cooperage.

-Power move: If you’re already quite familiar with the workings of a distillery, skip the tour and opt instead for the Whisky & Chocolate Pairing: five variations of Caol Ila, lined up against artisanal confections.
-Each chocolate is selected to annunciate the dark, roasted components of its complementing whisky.
+Power move: If you’re already familiar with the workings of a distillery, skip the tour and opt instead for the Whisky & Chocolate Pairing, which features five variations of Caol Ila, lined up against artisanal confections.
+Each chocolate is selected to highlight the dark, roasted components of its complementing whisky.

 Power move: During the high season (April through September), Laphroaig offers morning peat-cutting sessions.
 Rendezvous at the distillery at 9:20 a.m., get booted up and hit the peat banks for a hands-on lesson in how this whisky receives its defining essence.